£0.00 0

 Deschooling is often misunderstood.

-The only other thing that must be said about Deschooling is that it is not widely known of or understood.
+Deschooling is not that widely known about or understood.
 A lot of people will see that you have deregistered/withdrawn from school your child in order to let them sit around doing nothing all day.
 There are two things here that are untrue.
 Firstly – this is part of your plan.
 They have the time to recover, whilst being allowed the freedom to direct their own learning, be that as trips to museums and art galleries, as listening to classical music all day, cooking and baking, or in making “potions” for casting spells…and leaving them forgotten under pieces of furniture for weeks before the cat knocks it over and dyes a patch of your living room carpet purple!

 But secondly – in Home Education, everything is education.
 Life is education.
 When they are tired, they sleep.
 When they are hungry, they eat.
 When they need to pee, they can go without asking permission.
 The first thing they learn is to listen to their bodies again, and this is massively important in allowing the brain to function to its best ability.
 They learn that their parents will listen to them, will hear their problems and work with them to solve them.
 They learn to trust themselves, to make strong, genuine connections with their peers based on mutual interests rather than the current trends in toys, fashion, music, or gaming.